Real Connection Amid the Chatter

 Instagram—Lots of people love sharing photos and connecting this way.
 If you enjoy this, then hop on board.

 There are many, many more social outlets out there.
+But lots of them come and go (Flickr and Tumblr are still hanging on, but does anyone remember Google+?), so we won’t list them all here.
 Make sure you don’t spread yourself too thin.
 Many writers fall into the trap of losing their writing time to social media.
 I certainly could stand to improve in all of the outlets I’ve discussed, but at this point in my life, with young children, I choose to spend my tiny bit of spare time writing.

 I hope these tips will help you get started and on the pathway to successful marketing that is enjoyable and effective!
 Next up will be offline marketing and other fun ideas.
 So watch for that!